 Although the severity of withdrawal varies from person-to-person, most detox from heroin is not life-threatening.
 But sometimes people have other medical or mental health problems that create higher risk.

 Never attempt to go “cold turkey” from heroin on your own.
-Rely on professionals who know how to keep you healthy, nourished, comfortable, safe, and secure from relapse for detox.
+Rely on the professionals at a Cincinnati, Ohio heroin rehab center who know how to keep you healthy, nourished, comfortable, safe, and secure from relapse for detox.
 With their help, you can put your substance abuse behind you.

 How long does heroin detox last?